-$\mathcal{E}$ is thus a function space norm measuring the difference between the TSD and the spatial distribution of the trajectory.
-The key benefit of the Sobolev norm is that it prioritizes matching the low spatial frequency differences between $c$ and $\phi$ before the high spatial frequencies.
+$E$ is a function-space norm measuring the difference between the TSD and the spatial distribution of the trajectory.
+The key benefit of the Sobolev norm is that it prioritizes matching the low spatial frequency differences between $c$ and $\phi$ before matching the high spatial frequencies.
 This means that the controllers have a multiscale-spectral nature, where they prioritize covering the domain globally, before returning to the gaps and covering them~\cite{mathew2011metrics}.

-In~\cite{mathew2011metrics} a feedback controller is derived for single and double integrator robot models that minimizes the ergodicity.
+In~\cite{mathew2011metrics} a feedback controller is derived for single and double-integrator robot models that minimizes the ergodicity.
 Various extensions have been presented in, for example,~\cite{dressel2019tutorial, dong2023time} to address other robot models and other goals.

-\subsection{Problem Statement}
+\section{Problem Statement}